Mentorship award recognizes those who encourage, inspire leadership in others

 Recipients can be either active or retired members of the research and education community.
 Do you know someone who has proved a valuable mentor to you or others?
 Someone who has gone out of her way to encourage or inspire you as you built your career in higher education?
 A leader who devoted himself to building leadership skills within your community?

-To be considered for the 2018 William ‘Brit’ Kirwan Mentorship Award, nominations must be submitted to Barb Nanzig at email@example.com.
+To be considered for the 2018 William ‘Brit’ Kirwan Mentorship Award, nominations must be submitted to Taylor Kopocis at firstname.lastname@example.org.
 The submission deadline will be posted here when available.